 While the dough is in the fridge, make the no-cook pizza sauce and grate the mozzarella cheese so they're both ready to go when the dough is.
 If the cheese is too soft to grate, freeze it for 15-20 minutes first.
 Then pop the grated cheese back in the fridge until you need it.

-Assembling pepperoni pizza pinwheels can get a bit messy, so make sure you have a nice clean work surface and some paper towels or ugly, boring kitchen towels handy before you get started.
+Make sure you have a nice clean work surface and some paper towels (or my favorite ugly, boring kitchen towels) handy before you get started.

-Prep your baking pan in advance.
-You'll also want to make sure you have the cheese grated, toppings ready, and the sauce made before you begin rolling your dough.
+Prep your baking pan in advance and make sure you have the cheese grated, toppings ready, and the sauce made before you begin rolling your dough.

-Pat the dough into a rough square shape, tugging and smushing a little at the corners to help form right angles.
+Pat the dough into a rough rectangle shape, tugging and smushing a little at the corners to help form right angles.

-Roll the dough out into a large rectangle, approximately 10"x18" in size.
-Dust with flour as needed to prevent sticking.
+Roll the dough into an approximately 10x18" rectangle.
+Dust with flour and lift as needed to prevent sticking.

-Lift the edges of the dough in between rolls to allow the dough to shrink back slightly.
+Lifting the edges of the dough in between rolls also lets the dough to shrink back slightly.
 You want the dough to be at that 10x18" size when it's relaxed and doesn't shrink back when you release it.

-Top the dough with grated mozzarella cheese and mini pepperoni, again, making sure to get it all the way to the edges.
+Top the dough with grated mozzarella cheese and mini pepperoni, making sure to get all the way to the edges.

 Now, it's time to roll.
 Start from the bottom and carefully roll the dough up into a coil.

-Finish by rolling the dough so that the seam side — that open edge — is underneath the log.
+Finish by rolling the dough so that the seam side — that open, un-sauced edge — is underneath the log.

 Rolling the dough up and cutting the dough into rolls is a messy process.
 Embrace it and approach it with confidence; it will all work out in the end, I promise.